mecid/mecid.github.io/_posts/2020-11-04-how-to-use-geometryreader-without-breaking-swiftui-layout.md

 If you use *GeometryReader* as a full-screen view, that is great, and you don't need to do anything.
 In other cases, try to limit the available space of *GeometryReader* by using *frame* or *aspectRatio* modifiers.
 These modifiers allow you to keep *GeometryReader* under control.

-The second tip is to use *GeometryReader* inside an *overlay* or *background* modifier of any view.
+The second tip is to use *GeometryReader* inside an overlay or background of any view.
 SwiftUI keeps overlay and background views in the same size as the view that you apply them.
 It limits the size of *GeometryReader* and doesn't allow it to grow and fill all the available space.

 > To learn more about this approach, take a look at ["The magic of view preferences in SwiftUI"](/2020/01/15/the-magic-of-view-preferences-in-swiftui/) post.